Last Updated: March 26, 2026

 References

-- Froese, R. and D. Pauly, Eds.
+- Froese, R. And D. Pauly, Eds.
 FishBase.
 Brycinus longipinnis.
 Accessed 2025.

 - SeriouslyFish.
 Brycinus longipinnis species profile.
 Accessed 2025.